Practical Guidelines for Effective Dashboard Design

 - Sep 20, 2018

 Data visualization plays an important role in any business.
 There are various ways to visualize data: in tables, graphs, reports, and so on.
 But it’s often difficult for businesses and individuals to understand how to visualize data so that everyone can read it easily.
-Dashboards, which are effective user interfaces, help businesses visualize any sort of data.
+Effective dashboard design helps businesses visualize any sort of data.

 Modern web design has moved on to finding the balance between appealing interfaces and user-friendly experiences.
 The same balance should be found when visualizing data on dashboards.